Satoshi Nakamoto: Net Worth And More

 It’s been over a decade since the creation of Bitcoin, and we are still no closer to finding Bitcoin’s creator than we were since the search for him/her/they/it started.
 Will Satoshi ever reveal his true identity?
 If so, here are some of the ways that he can do it.

-Ways That Satoshi Can Prove His Identity
+Ways that Satoshi Can Prove His Identity

 Use His PGP Key